-Comorbidities are common in patients with COPDMay 21st, 2012 in Sleep apnea /
+Comorbidities are common in patients with COPDMay 21, 2012 in Medicine & Health / Sleep apnea

 The majority of patients with chronic obstructive pulmonary disease (COPD) referred for pulmonary rehabilitation have multiple extra-pulmonary comorbidities, according to a new study from the Netherlands.